-- Master of Arts in Coexistence and Conflict (M.A./COEX)
+- Master of Arts in Conflict Resolution and Coexistence (M.A./COEX)

-- Master of Science (M.S.) in International Health Policy and Management
+- Master of Science (M.S.) in Global Health and Management

-- Joint MPP/MA in Women's and Gender Studies
+- Joint MPP/MA in Women's, Gender, and Sexuality Studies

-- Joint MA in Sustainable International Development and Women's and Gender Studies.
+- Joint MA in Sustainable International Development and Women's, Gender, and Sexuality Studies

 - Joint PhD in Social Policy and Sociology

-- Joint MA in Social Policy and Women's and Gender Studies
+- Joint MA in Social Policy and Women's, Gender, and Sexuality Studies

-- Dual MA in Sustainable International Development and Coexistence and Conflict
+- Dual MA in Sustainable International Development and Conflict Resolution and Coexistence

 - MBA/MA with the Hornstein Jewish Professional Leadership Program